 GNSE 23124/HIST 29424 Prostitution in Global Perspective (Z. Sameen) Prostitution has been a site of multiple regulations—whether institutional, social, or spatial.
 This course aims to examine various regimes and expressions of prostitution, and their transformations, from the eighteenth to the twentieth century in global perspective.
 We will consider the categories of gender, sex, and race, together with the processes of colonization, nation building, and migration in order to uncover the norms and regulatory regimes that undergirded the historical life of prostitution.
 Readings will include area case studies alongside comparative and transnational histories ranging from East Asia to Latin America.
 We will discuss what kinds of evidence can be marshaled in service of writing these histories, and how historians of prostitution have approached archives limited by state-centric and official perspectives.
 Students in this course will develop the critical tools to interrogate the evolving practices of an everyday activity and assess the possibilities and limitations of producing a global history of prostitution.

-HIST 25217 Decolonizing Science (J. Niermeier-Dohoney, Teaching Fellow in the Social Sciences) What does science look like from the perspective of colonized, indigenous, or otherwise marginalized people?
+HIST 25217 Decolonizing Science (J. Niermeier-Dohoney, Teaching Fellow) What does science look like from the perspective of colonized, indigenous, or otherwise marginalized people?
 How has science been used to justify domination during the age of imperialism?
 Can science and technology ever be morally neutral?
 How universal is science?
 What ways of knowing have existed in the past that provided systematic explanations for natural phenomena?
 This course will ask these and other questions about the global practice of the sciences from prehistory to the present and, when possible, view the sciences from the perspective of non-Western people.
 We will examine both the contributions of non-Western cultures to modern science as well the use of the sciences by Western powers as tools of colonization.
 We will also examine the methodological, epistemological, and ontological assumptions made by modern science and attempt to tease out some of their more problematic aspects.
 Topics may include the development of Islamic, Chinese, and Indian sciences; pre-Columbian mathematics and botany; indigenous cosmologies and astronomy; practical knowledge (e.g., Papuan taxonomic systems, Polynesian navigational astronomy, and West African botanical medicine); the use of science as a tool of subjugation or resistance; the racialization of medicine; phrenology, eugenics, and social Darwinism; indigenous resistance to nuclear weapons, fossil fuel companies, agribusiness, and climate change.

 SCTH 30926/HIST 25318 Wonder, Wonders, and Knowing (L. Daston, visiting professor of social thought; director, Max-Planck-Institut für Wissenschaftsgeschichte) "In wonder is the beginning of philosophy," wrote Aristotle; Descartes also thought that those deficient in wonder were also deficient in knowledge.
 But the relationship between wonder and inquiry has always been an ambivalent one: too much wonder stupefies rather than stimulates investigation, according to Descartes; Aristotle explicitly excluded wonders as objects of inquiry from natural philosophy.
 Since the sixteenth century scientists and scholars have both cultivated and repudiated the passion of wonder.
 On the one hand, marvels (or even just anomalies) threaten to subvert the human and natural orders; on the other hand, the wonder they ignite fuels inquiry into their causes.
 Wonder is also a passion tinged with the numinous, and miracles have long stood for the inexplicable in religious contexts.
 This seminar will explore the long, vexed relationship between wonder, knowledge, and belief in the history of philosophy, science, and religion.